rlv-dan/PhotoSift/README.md

 * Developed with C#, targeting .Net 2.0
 * Multithreaded cache-ahead image loading
 * Various inspection tools (zoom, flip, rotate)
-* Rename or delete files when needed
+* Support fullscreen and multiple monitors
-* Fullscreen mode for minimal distractions
+* Highly configurable using a propertygrid
-* Highly configurable
+* Can rename and delete files if needed
-* Portable
+* Portable, settings are saved as XML in application folder

 <img src="http://rlvision.com/photosift/screenshot.png">